U-C4N/Deepseek-CoT/README.md

 See `requirements.txt` for the full list of dependencies.

-## Contributing

-1. Fork this repository
-2. Create a new feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to your branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.